 The Rijksmuseum is the most important art museum in the Netherlands with thousands of old paintings in its collection including those of renowned Dutch masters Rembrandt, Frans Hals and Vermeer.
-The stunning neo-Gothic building located on Stadhouderskade was built in 1885 by Dutch architect Pierre Cuypers, who also designed Amsterdam’s Central Station.
+The stunning neo-Gothic building located on Museumplein was built in 1885 by Dutch architect Pierre Cuypers, who also designed Amsterdam’s Central Station.

 Following a decade-long €375m renovation, the new Rijksmuseum opened its doors in 2013.
 Not only has the building’s exterior been restored, but the interior has been brought much closer to the original design – with large galleries giving a cathedral-like venue to showcase the very best art from the Dutch Golden Age.

 In pure numbers, the Rijksmuseum has 80 rooms displaying no less than 8,000 works of art and historical objects.
 The museum is split over 4 levels – level 0 (ground floor) houses special collections and period 1100-1600; level 1 features the 18th and 19th century; on level 2 you will find the important 17th century works; level 3 has objects from the 20th century.

 The highlight of the museum is undoubtedly Rembrandt’s The Night Watch (Nachtwacht), the iconic large portrait of the civic guard.
 It is now located on level 2 at the end of the Gallery of Honour (Eregalerij) – a long gallery with side alcoves filled with paintings of Rembrandt, Johannes Vermeer, Frans Hals and Jan Steen.

 The Gallery of Honour is entered from the imposing Great Hall (Voorhal) which has large stained glass windows and intricate vaulted ceilings.

 Tip: If you visit near closing time (just before 1700) you can enjoy the Nightwatch and Gallery of Honour without the crowds.